 My approach from the beginning has always been about doing that “something else” – that something extra or special that makes my art different and exciting.

 I stay true to myself and the message behind my art, and I am always pushing myself to be aware of that and to be original in my art.

 Every painting goes through several steps throughout its creation process.
-Using a wide variety of mediums, each piece is crafted from beginning to end, producing an original artwork with the idea in mind of creating something unique and inspiring.
+Using various mediums, each piece is crafted from beginning to end, producing an original artwork with the idea of creating something unique and inspiring.

-Prior to my figurative work, my focus was on creating realistic paintings of motorcycles and airplanes.
-Before that I was the creative force behind the fast-growing Hollywood Video stores, painting large murals of celebrities, extraterrestrials, dinosaurs, and movie stars for stores nationally.
+Before my figurative work, I focused on creating realistic paintings of motorcycles and airplanes.
+Before that, I was the creative force behind the fast-growing Hollywood Video stores, painting large murals of celebrities, extraterrestrials, dinosaurs, and movie stars for stores nationally.

 So, really, I’ve been doing this whole ‘art thing’ for a long time – since I was a kid really.
-Forever drawing and painting something or other somewhere.
-Thankfully, my parents both encouraged me in my drawing and creative endeavors from a very young age.
-We moved often when I was young so my pencils and paper where my best friends, so I drew a lot – and I drew everything.
+I was forever drawing and painting something or other somewhere.
+Thankfully, my parents encouraged me in my drawing and creative endeavors from a young age.
+We moved often when I was young, so my pencils and paper were my best friends, so I drew a lot and everything.

-Over a lifetime of study and through my creations I have come to realize my dream.
-And that is simply to celebrate timeless beauty through powerful art.
+Over a lifetime of study and through my creations, I have realized my dream.
+And that is to celebrate timeless beauty through powerful art.

 And that brings us to this book, ten years in the making.

 For the last decade, I’ve been focused on creating primarily figurative art.
 My life-size and larger-than-life nudes on canvas and metal are the embodiment of my last decade as a visual artist.

 And while I hadn’t really thought about it much, it was pointed out to me a while back that I’ve created a lot of paintings over those years.